Delta-Icons/AuthenticatorProIcons/README.md

 We don't make icons for general purpose, we only focus on userbase of Aegis, the Android app.
 Check out [Simple Icons](https://simpleicons.org/) instead!

-We aren't associated with [AuthenticatorPro](https://github.com/jamie-mh/AuthenticatorPro), the creators of Aegis Authenticator.
+We aren't associated with [StratumAuth](https://github.com/stratumauth/app), the creators of Stratum Authententicator.